Call Us TODAY on 020 3588 4240

 Shergroup will put itself and its officers and agents through a process of independent overview and scrutiny by the court that issues the Writ of Control or Writ of Possession.
 Complaints will be reviewed by judges not by a peer group of competitors.
 This is our way.
 It has always been our way and it results in a true and fair outcome based on the evidence and the law.

 This is how we are changing the narrative about “aggression”.
 Complaints systems must be scrupulously balanced and must not favor either the creditor, the debtor or the HCEO or HCEA.
 Out of such a balanced approach comes decisions on behavior which are solid, unbiased and reasoned.
-This changes the language around what we do, it changes the narrative.
+This changes the language around what we do, it changes the narrative of high court enforcement services.
 Enforcement is not an easy topic and the men and women who staff it deserve a better label than the one beginning with “A”.”

 Content Writer